 Though their escape had been a long time coming, they’d had to settle for a subpar ship to flee on, and as such, the vessel had been seriously wounded in the escape.
 They were lucky the former crew of the Pines had been naive enough to approach a strange ship in deep waters, but, most of them conceded, they’d have been lucky if drowning with their independence was as far as they’d gotten.
 The leader they’d chosen was more of a listener than anything else but a majority to alter what’d worked could not be reached.

-They did, however, come to the conclusion that the only reason they’d gotten as far as they had was not because of the captain’s orders but because they, the crew, had acted as a unified entity in response to them.
-Each man heard the few simple words, interpreted what that meant in relation to his position at the time and took what he deemed to be the appropriate action; they had formed a symphonic system, an operation that didn’t need a conductor but could have one all the same.
+The captain they’d chosen was more of a listener than anything else; their success so far had been because of the crew’s unified response to orders, rather than the quality of the orders themselves.
+Each man heard the few simple words, interpreted what that meant in relation to his position at the time, and took what he deemed to be the appropriate action; their system was symphonic, an operation that didn’t need a conductor but had one all the same.

 So they brought out the cage holding the parrot of their previous captain and, just like before, asked it what to do next.
 The parrot repeated their question back to them and the crew thought on it.

 2 thoughts on “Jam Session: Pines of Rome”